crisfervil/XrmCommandBox/README.md

 # How to use it

-Download the program from the latest release.
+[Download the latest release of the program from GitHub](https://github.com/crisfervil/XrmCommandBox/releases).
 Unzip the contents to any folder and open a console in that directory.

 Type xrm and the command you want to use.